zadahmed/onehiddenlayerneuralnet/README.md

-# onehiddenlayerneuralnet
+# Single Hidden Layer Neural Network
-Neural Network with one hidden layer
+Neural Network with one hidden layer using numpy